souseb555/Entri_Project/README.md

 http://127.0.0.1:8000/users
 ```
 4)API to return available time slots as a list which will take candidate
 id and interviewer id as input.
-Here candidate id is userId and interviewer id is interId.
+Here candidate id is userId and interviewer id is interId.(Remove the angle brackets after entering the respective id's)

 ```python
 http://127.0.0.1:8000/availableslots?userId=<>&interId=<>